chickenmaru/2024_CourseProject_EDA_HousingDatasetExploration/README.md

 After clicking on the table, from the info on the left side and the table itself, you can see that this file has 506 data instances, with 13 features and 1 target.
 The target's data type is numeric, named MEDV, and this dataset has no missing values.

-## Flowchart Two: Use Feature Statistics , Box Plot , and Correlations to Analyze Attributes, and Explain the Meaning of the Presented Results
+## 3.Flowchart Two: Use Feature Statistics , Box Plot , and Correlations to Analyze Attributes, and Explain the Meaning of the Presented Results

 <img width="865" height="470" alt="image" src="https://github.com/user-attachments/assets/85d6775c-cab9-47fe-8f31-0ef66866bb7f" />